tien2204/BannerAgency/README.md

 Please specify your API keys by copying `.env.example` to `.env`.

 ## Scheduled Releases
+August 4, 2025
+- [x] All the agent prompts have been released.

 July 1, 2025
 - [x] BannerRequest400 dataset release.
 - [x] Evaluation code release.